thanos-io/thanos/docs/components/query.md

 Flags:
       --alert.query-url=ALERT.QUERY-URL
-                                 The external Thanos Query URL that would be se in all alerts 'Source' field.
+                                 The external Thanos Query URL that would be set in all alerts 'Source' field.
       --enable-feature= ...
 Comma separated experimental feature names to enable.The current list of features is query-pushdown.
       --endpoint=<endpoint> ...
 Addresses of statically configured Thanos API servers (repeatable).
-The scheme may be prefixed with 'dns+' or 'dnssrv+' to detec Thanos API servers through respective DNS
+The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Thanos API servers through respective DNS
                                  lookups.
       --endpoint-group=<endpoint-group> ...